 Add the shortcode

 [click_to_tweet tweet="This is your message" quote="This is your message." theme="style3"]

 10. Automate your tweets

-But that doesn't mean I ignore Twitter.
-It means I don't spend hardly any time on Twitter.
+But that doesn’t mean I ignore Twitter.
+It means I hardly spend any time on Twitter.

 I use Social Pilot to schedule my tweets for months in advance.